Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 ### For cvc only payments

-Paying with a Cvc only is possible with the Access Worldpay APIs using a Verified Token.
-Verified tokens are long-lived tokens representing a shopper's card details valid for more than a year which you would have typically saved in your database as part of a first card payment.
+Paying only with CVC is possible with the Access Worldpay APIs using a Verified Token.
+Verified tokens are long-lived tokens representing a customer's card details valid for more than a year which you would have typically saved in your database as part of a first card payment.

 #### Cvc validation